10 Best Bike Locks Compared and Fully Reviewed

 - Great protection with thick design

 - Comes with three keys

-- Small size makes it harder for thieves to get access to your bike
+- Small size makes it harder for thieves to get access to your bicycle

-- Some had problems affixing it to their bike because of its smaller size.
+- Some had problems affixing it to their bicycle because of its small size

 3. Kryptonite Evolution Mini-5

 - Rubbery coating won't scratch bicycle frame